 Steps to Close A Subaccount with the API Explorer:

-After refreshing the page, the subaccount should now no longer show up in the drop down or anywhere else in your account.
+After refreshing the page, the subaccount should now no longer show up in the drop down or anywhere else in your project.